Ash-Hassan/AI-393/Assign1/Readme.md

 ## Approach ##
 First we loaded the data and check the data for any errors or null basicaly perform the Exploratory Data Analysis.
-After that we did the a/b testing using chi-Square and reduced the feature/columns to 587 from 784.
-Then we splited the data 80% for training  and 20% for testing with some random states.
+After that we normalize the pixels(data) and split x and y for training and testing.
-Further we train the model with the training data with 587 features as X and the 'label' with Y.
+Further we train the regression model and check the accuracy and it was too low to be used.
-Moreover we tested the model by doing the prediction with 20% data that was splitted earlier.
-Lastly we checked the accuracy of the models and did the prediction of the real test data from kaggle.
+Then we train naive bayes models and check the accuracy it was good but not the best. lastly we train the SVM model and saw that it had the best accuracy among all which was 0.97 but for svm model to perform better all i needed to do was apply grid search and tune the parameters so i got the accuracy of 98%.
-Finally we submitted the prediction in the right format on the kaggle and got the score of 0.97.
+Finally we used the SVM model to do the prediction and got the score of 0.98 on kaggle.

 ## Problems Faces ##

 ### Problem 1:Low knowledge of Data Science. ###
 Currently doing a course from Frontier Technolodgy Institue which helped.

-### Problem 2: When using regression Got really low accuracy/when using all features. ###
+### Problem 2: When using regression Got really low accuracy. ###
-regression was not working great and i needed to reduce the features as well so i used chi square for that and changed the model from reggression to svm.
+regression was not working great so i changed the model from reggression to naive bayes then to svm.

 ### Problem 3: Exporting the file was not in correct format as indexing was also in the file with 'ImageId' and 'Label'. ###
 Turns out we only needed was to add a parameter of index=False when using to_csv() function.